Cost databases and bills of quantities

 The "Open remote database" button on the Arquimedes toolbar opens a dialogue box for selecting a database server.
 If no server is detected, click on the "Server management" button and add a server by IP or machine name.

-The Arquimedes database server allows the access to remote databases by network users to be limited.
+The Arquimedes database server allows you to access remote databases by network users to be limited.
 A remote database can be modified only by certain users (each with configurable operating levels) who optionally have an access password.

 Therefore, the Arquimedes database server configures the remote database accessibility by defining a series of permissions with which a customised Control - Operability relationship is obtained.
 This configuration provides several ways of accessing the remote databases.
 Two extreme situations are described below: